 With the Certificate III in Early Childhood Education and care, We’re developing the next generation of childcare professionals with the right set of skills for the 21st Century.
 With a nationally accredited course required for a rewarding career working with children.

-The Certificate III in Early Childhood (CHC30113) provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
+The Certificate III in Early Childhood Education and Care (CHC30113) provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
 Start a rewarding career in the booming child care industry as a qualified early childhood educator.

 CHC30113 Certificate III in Early Childhood Education and Care

 About this course

 Child Care Workers with a CHC30113-Certificate III in Early Childhood Education and Care qualification are able to implement an approved learning framework, support children’s well-being, learning, and development.
 Depending on the workplace, child care workers may work autonomously or under direct supervision.

 Is this career right for me?

 Do you enjoy helping people?
 Do you want to make a difference to the lives of children and their families?